Cor D. Rover on Horizon’s Pioneering High-Volume FD Series

 “John immediately understood our idea and saw the potential for this type of yacht and what it could give to his clients,” says Cor.
 “I was brave to put it on paper, but John was even braver to develop it.”

-Since then, the yard/design collaboration has involved many more owners bringing their requests for custom features and has seen the FD Series grow to its current complement of seven models ranging from the owner/operator FD75 to the FD125 superyacht concept, with new clients joining the family in impressive numbers.
+Since 2016, the FD Series has grown and evolved to its current complement of eight models ranging from the innovative FD75 to the FD125 superyacht concept, with new clients joining the family in impressive numbers.
 Such success would never have been possible, says Cor, without Horizon’s willingness to innovate and consider requests for customization.
-FD Series yachts have been fully engineered and built to accommodate such elements as a helipad (for one Australian owner), a tri-deck layout with a flybridge (for an American owner), and with myriad ingenious applications such as convertible dining tables and foredeck entertaining areas complete with Jacuzzis and refrigeration.
+FD Series yachts have been fully engineered and built to accommodate such elements as helipads, tri-deck layouts, and myriad ingenious applications such as convertible dining tables and foredeck entertaining areas complete with Jacuzzis and refrigeration.

-Of the rainy afternoon inspiration that led to the FD Series, with 20 new-builds sold in a three-year span, Cor says the high-volume design and fully engineered customization formula will see long-term success – one that has already gained the attention of other builders.
+Of the rainy afternoon inspiration that led to the FD Series, with 65 yachts sold or in build and growing, Cor says the high-volume design and fully engineered customization formula will see long-term success, evidenced in part by the large numbers of new high-volume designs coming onto the market from world builders.

 “The fact that we sell so many and that other brands are following suit with big-volume designs of their own proves that this concept works,” says Cor.
-“But where Horizon distinguishes itself it in its engineering and customization.
-They never say no, instead they try to find a solution that still guarantees stability and safety.
+“But where Horizon distinguishes itself is in its engineering and willingness to modify designs to suit the client’s requirements without compromising the seakeeping, stability and safety of the builds.

 “Just like Porsche did when creating the Cayenne SUV, we did the same with the FD Series.
 Now the rest of the market is following us.
 Volume is king and will always be.”

 For more information please contact the Horizon Yacht USA office at 561-721-4850 or email [email protected]